 All Student Council members must maintain a 2.5 grade point average in their six academic subjects and a “B” average in conduct each nine weeks.
 The Student Council plans and sponsors events including a fall and spring pep rally, Halloween safety talks for younger students, and St. Nicholas Day activities.
 The members act as ambassadors for the school at events such as Grandparents’ Day and Open House.
 Student council also implemented and operates the recycling program for the school.

 Mrs. Jo Samaha is the faculty moderator for Student Council.

 Youth Legislature is a program hosted by the Boys and Girls Club of Baton Rouge for middle school students to introduce them to the legislative process.
 The students write bills to present during their two day mock legislative session held in downtown Baton Rouge.
 Students may also run for office and elect their peers to Governor, Lt.
 Governor, and members of both the House and Senate.

-Ms. Christina Babin and Mr. Troy Henderson are our Faculty Sponsors for Youth Legislature.
+Mrs. Lesley Cranow and Mrs. Brandi Juneau are our Faculty Sponsors for Youth Legislature.